Berkeley-MDes/tdf-fa23-mattschmitz/README.md

 <img width="500" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-mattschmitz/assets/23087383/4c2a6c70-094b-4148-bb05-ccfae0f17151">

-Above, scooter with lock, a.k.a. crotch hazard
+\n Above, scooter with lock, a.k.a. crotch hazard

 So I wanted to make a holder for the lock that would hold it tangential to the scooter’s stem, like so: